Log House Museum

 Alki Point Lighthouse

-The US Coast Guard maintains this lighthouse.
-It has limited public hours and you can’t just walk up to it, but tours are available by...
+The US Coast Guard maintains this lighthouse, which dates from 1913.
+It has limited seasonal hours but free tours are available when...

 Alki Beach Park